How to Act Around a Guy Who Rejected You? (What to Say)

 Rejection, no matter how well-versed, always hurts you.
-It may be like a pinprick or strike like an arrow, but there’s definitely an impact each time.
+It may be like a pinprick or strike like an arrow, but there’s an impact each time.
 You may have spent weeks building up the courage and atmosphere in your text messages over Bumble, but the moment he rejects you, all that effort goes down the drain.

 1. When You Agree to the Relationship He’s Suggesting

 What does he suggest after he knows how you feel?
 Does he want you to drop the topic and stay away for a while?
 Does he recommend staying friends for a while until he figures out how he feels?
-Perhaps he doesn’t show any signs of his own plans!
-Whatever the case is, you need to figure out if you two can reach a consensus on how to take your connection forward.
+Perhaps he doesn’t show any signs of his plans!
+Whatever the case the bottom line is, you need to figure out if you two can reach a consensus on how to take your connection forward.

 If you’re okay with the friendzone, good for you!
-But you’d rather be no less than his muse, then it may not be in your best interest to agree to a friendship with him.
+But if you’d rather be no less than his muse, then it may not be in your best interest to agree to a friendship with him.
 Still, if you feel like you can give the cold turkey a shot, then why not?
-You two can still set boundaries on how comfortable you both are talking to each other on certain topics.
+You two can still set boundaries on how comfortable you are talking to each other on certain topics.

 2. If Your Crush Was a Minor One

-With any luck, maybe this rejection has allowed you to see just how minor your interest in him actually is.
-You may have been obsessed with him for a bit, but now that you’ve taken off those rose-tinted glasses, you find out none of this was really a huge deal.
-You can save your new icebreakers for someone else you meet over your Tinder, Hinge, or any other dating app.
-So once you find out how limited your feelings have been, you can continue with your usual texting etiquette and save the chats from a dry conversation!
+With any luck, maybe this rejection has allowed you to see just how minor your interest in him is.
+You may have been obsessed with him for a bit, but now that you’ve taken off those rose-tinted glasses, you find out none of this was a huge deal and save your tears for something that matters.

 3. When You’ve Already Been Great Friends

-When You Should Stop Talking
+When Should You Stop Talking to Someone Who Rejected You?

 2. When Your Feelings are Jumbled